awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 **Important**
 By default, S3 protection is enabled automatically for new detectors\.

-If you are a GuardDuty master enabling GuardDuty for the first time on a new account, and you do not want S3 protection turned on, you can disable it through the [createDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) API\.
+If you are a GuardDuty administrator enabling GuardDuty for the first time on a new account, and you do not want S3 protection turned on, you can disable it through the [createDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) API\.

 Accounts that were using GuardDuty before the addition of S3 protection can enable the new data source by configuring GuardDuty through the console or the `UpdateDetector` API operation\.